Published March 4, 2020 | Updated January 21, 2021

 As the emergency remote period for your company comes to a close, your approach to remote work will change.
 It’s highly likely that you’ll have encountered challenges and shifts in thinking about remote work.
 It’s also likely that you’ll recognize the need for a remote work policy in some form for future business situations.
 What actions do you need to take to make it sustainable?

 What are your goals for adopting remote work?
 What mindset, processes, and tools do you already have in place?
 What are your company’s knowledge and skills gaps when it comes to remote work?
-Workplaceless has a Company Remote Readiness Assessment specifically designed to walk you through this process.
+Workplaceless has a Company Remote Effectiveness Assessment specifically designed to walk you through this process.

 Remote work and flexible work policies are not all created equal because not all teams are created equal.
 Our CEO, Tammy Bjelland, shared some approaches to building a remote work policy with TD magazine.

 Remember that trust and empathy we talked about earlier?
 These behaviors are still the foundation of a strong and productive remote team.
 Take a page out of remote a leader’s playbook—read Buffer’s The 5 Ways We Build Trust on a Fully Remote Team and Why It’s So Valuable as a template to get started.